-For planning purposes, one shoreline clean-up team would consist of 1 Team Leader and 10 Team Members, with the ability to recover approximately 10 m/team/day.
-The Team Leader would require to be trained in oil spill response operational procedures, however team members could include personnel from Jadestone's labour hire contracts.
+For planning purposes, one shoreline clean-up team would consist of 1 Team Leader and 10 Team Members, with the ability to recover approximately 10 m3/team/day.
+The Team Leader would require to be trained in oil spill response operational procedures, however team members could include personnel from

+Jadestone's labour hire contracts.
 This will vary with specific real-time shoreline contact volume and extent.
-Ashmore Island represents the greatest requirement for shoreline clean-up teams.
+Ashmore Island and Browse Island represent the greatest requirement for shoreline clean-up teams.